-Business Studies courses in Levels 2 (except MIS 1002, MIS 1005 and ECON 2208), 3 and 4 are semesterised and examinations are held at the end of each course.
+Business Studies courses in Levels 2, 3 and 4 are semesterised and examinations are held at the end of each course.
 The second offering examinations for first semester courses will be offered at the end of the second semester of the same year.
 The second offering examinations for the second semester examinations will take place at the end of the first semester of the following year.

 Students should note that it is likely that second offering examinations for second semester courses of the previous academic year will be held in the first week of January and in the first week of the second semester.
+Please Note with regard to Business Courses: